manymoments/manymoments.github.io/_posts/2019-06-07-modeling-the-adversary.md

 1. *Static*: the adversary has to decide which $f$ parties to corrupt in advance before the execution of the protocol.

 2. *Adaptive*: the adversary can decide dynamically as the protocol progresses who to corrupt based on what the adversary learns over time.
-The main parameter that still needs to be decided is how long it takes between the adversary _decision_ to corrupt and the _event_ that the control is passed to the adversary.
+The main parameter that still needs to be decided is how long it takes between the adversary _decision_ to corrupt a party and the _event_ that the corruption occurs.
 One standard assumption is that this is instantaneous.
 Another is that it takes an additional round (for example [here](https://web.cs.ucla.edu/~rafail/PUBLIC/05.pdf)).
 We will later review several other options (for example, see [here](https://users.cs.duke.edu/~kartik/papers/podc2019.pdf)).

-3. *Mobile*: the adversary can decide dynamically who to corrupt and who to un-corrupt.
+3. *Mobile*: the adversary can decide dynamically corrupt and un-corrupt parties.
 The total number of corrupted parties at any given time is at most $f$, but over time the set of corrupted parties may change.
 It is often required that there is a *gap* between the time the adversary corrupts one party and the time it is allowed to corrupt another.
 This model was introduced by [Ostrovsky and Yung](https://web.cs.ucla.edu/~rafail/PUBLIC/05.pdf) and exemplified by [proactive secret sharing](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.40.8922&rep=rep1&type=pdf).

 ## Acknowledgments